 Benefit Description You Pay After the calendar year deductible Reconstructive surgery (cont.)
-High Option Standard Option All stages of breast reconstruction surgery following a mastectomy, such as: surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; breast prostheses; and surgical bras and replacements (see Orthopedic and prosthetic devices for coverage) Note: We pay for internal breast prostheses as orthopedic and prosthetic devices, see Section 5(a).
-Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the admission.
-Gender reassignment surgery to treat gender dysphoria may be eligible for benefits when the following plan criteria are met: 1) the eligible patient is 18 or older; 2) the patient has confirmed gender dysphoria supported by a qualified mental health professional; 3) the patient has completed a recognized program of transgender identity treatment (i.e. 12 months of continuous hormonal therapy), as determined by the plan; and 4) prior authorization for the surgery has been obtained even if the proposed treatment is outside of the 50 United States (contact Cigna/CareAllies at 800-887-9735; see Section 3, Other services).
-Covered surgical procedures are limited to: Female-to-male gender reassignment: Breast surgery (i.e., initial mastectomy, breast reduction); Hysterectomy and salpingo-oophorectomy; Vaginectomy (including colpectomy, metoidioplasty, phalloplasty, urethroplasty, PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Male-to-female gender reassignment: Orchiectomy; Vaginoplasty (including colovaginoplasty, penectomy, labiaplasty, clitoroplasty, vulvoplasty, penile skin inversion, repair of introitus, construction of vagina with graft, coloproctostomy)
+High Option Standard Option • All stages of breast reconstruction surgery following a mastectomy, such as: PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance surgery to produce a symmetrical appearance of breasts; Non-PPO: 35% of the Plan allowance and any difference between our allowance and the Non-PPO: 45% of the Plan allowance and any difference between our allowance and the treatment of any physical complications, such as lymphedemas; billed amount billed amount - breast prostheses; and surgical bras and replacements (see Orthopedic and prosthetic devices for coverage) Note: We pay for internal breast prostheses as orthopedic and prosthetic devices, see Section 5(a).
+Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the admission Gender reassignment surgery to treat gender dysphoria may be eligible for benefits when the following plan PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance the patient has confirmed gender dysphoria supported by a qualified mental health professional; 3) the patient has completed a recognized program of transgender identity treatment (i.e. 12 months of continuous hormonal therapy), as determined by the plan; and 4) prior authorization for the surgery has been obtained even if the proposed treatment is outside of the 50 United States (contact Cigna/CareAllies at 800-887-9735; see Section 3, Other services ).
+Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Covered surgical procedures are limited to: Female-to-male gender reassignment: breast surgery (i.e., initial mastectomy, breast reduction); hysterectomy and salpingo-oophorectomy; vaginectomy (including colpectomy, metoidioplasty, phalloplasty, urethroplasty, urethromeatoplasty); electrolysis (hair removal at the covered operative site) Male-to-female gender reassignment: orchiectomy; vaginoplasty (including colovaginoplasty, penectomy, labiaplasty, clitoroplasty, vulvoplasty, penile skin inversion, repair of introitus, construction of vagina with graft, coloproctostomy); electrolysis (hair removal at the covered operative site) Not covered: All charges All charges • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury • Reversal of gender reassignment surgery • Transgender surgical services (gender reassignment surgery), other than the surgeries listed as covered